wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_client_server/client_server_pipelining.md

 <p></p>

 **[A.3.2.p2.3]** Still on Server #2, run with buffer sizes of 100 KB, 500KB, 1MB, 10MB, and 100MB.
-Report on the time it takes for the server to receive the data.
+Report on the time it takes for the server to *receive the data*.
 Discuss/explain what you observe.
 What would be an ideal transfer time assuming no latencies whatsoever and maximum pipelining?
 Can we pick a good buffer size that gets close?
 Is it easy  to pick a good buffer size, or is it like finding a needle in a haystack?

 <div class="ui accordion fluid">